 - Port numbers cannot be greater than 65535. - If you use a port number less than 1024 for a component, you must run the component as the root user. - If you use a port number less than 1024 for a component, the installer will not be able to start up the component at the end of installation.
 You may need to configure the component first before you can start it up.
-See the appropriate component documentation for details. - You still have to comment out ports 389 and 636 in the /etc/services file if you want to use these port numbers for Oracle Internet Directory.
-See the Note on page 4-14 for details. - If you plan to set port numbers for Oracle HTTP Server and OracleAS Web Cache, be sure you read Section 4.6.3.3, "Ports for Oracle HTTP Server and OracleAS Web Cache".
+Refer to the corresponding component documentation for details. - You still have to comment out ports 389 and 636 in the /etc/services file if you want to use these port numbers for Oracle Internet Directory.

+Refer to the Note on page 4-28 for details.

+If you plan to set port numbers for Oracle HTTP Server and OracleAS Web Cache, be sure you read Section 4.6.3.3, "Ports for Oracle HTTP Server and OracleAS Web Cache".